mkudija/mkudija.github.io/reading-notes/_md/~Roman Pilgrimage.md

 - [[Universal call to holiness]]: "The true alternative to slavery, in its spiritual forms, is sanctity."
 (64)
 - The [[Our Father]]: "Christian prayer consists in acknowledging divine providence and then asking that our wills be conformed to the divine will."
 (68)
 - Mary's last recorded words point toward her son: "Do whatever he tells you."
 (75, cf. [[Jn-02#v11]])
+- Cites *[[2021-01-27-The Spirit of the Liturgy#^02e2ec|The Spirit of the Liturgy]]* on freedom, followed by: "Israel confuses freedom with license...Dominican theologian Servias Pinckaers called it *freedom for excellence*: the freedom to choose the tings that are truly good and that make for genuine human flourishing. [[True Freedom|Genuine freedom]] consists in developing the moral habit—the virtue—of making good decisions.
+(168-169)
+- "In the Paschal Mystery of the Cross and Resurrection, the victory has already been won, in him.
+It remains to be won in us."
+(170)

 ## Pilgrimage Church Notes
 *[[Travel-Rome]]*